Healthcare trailblazer to breast cancer survivor

 Anytime she has seen a need, Hélène has acted.
 That included during her own personal health journey when diagnosed with breast cancer in 2007 at the age of 70.
 She was cared for at The Ottawa Hospital and while the treatment was excellent, Hélène saw an opportunity to improve the process for patients by consolidating care.
 “I’m pleased we have realized the vision of cancer leaders at The Ottawa Hospital with the opening the new Rose Ages Breast Health Centre.
 It will make a rough journey smoother for patients, families and caregivers,” says Hélène.

 That dedication and commitment to giving back doesn’t go unnoticed.
 Dr. Jean Seely, head of Breast Imaging in the department of Medical Imaging at The Ottawa Hospital, says Hélène is a very generous donor and understands the need.
-“Hélène has donated effectively to sustain the goals of promoting clinical education and delivering high quality and patient-centered care at The Ottawa Hospital—the same approach she used during her successful career.”
+“Hélène has donated effectively to sustain the goals of promoting clinical education and delivering high quality and patient-centred care at The Ottawa Hospital—the same approach she used during her successful career.”
 Dr. Seely adds, “She embodies The Ottawa Hospital mission to provide each patient with the world-class care, exceptional service and compassion we would want for our loved ones.”
 Dr. Seely feels fortunate to have collaborated with Hélène to help make this centre a reality.

 Hélène’s actions and commitment to care at The Ottawa Hospital have long since continued into retirement as a volunteer and as a donor—she continues to find ways to give back.
 Hélène has been particularly interested in supporting women’s health through the Shirley E. Greenberg Women’s Health Centre and the Rose Ages Breast Health Centre, which has a room named after her.